Optimal control of bit erasure in stochastic random access memory: Discussion

 \section{Discussion}

 We have shown that physical details are important when accounting for thermodynamic costs of bit erasure.
-For DRAM, we find that a quasistatic protocol is optimal, in line with prior studies that assume equilibrium thermodynamics \cite{sagawa_minimal_2009, zulkowski_optimal_2014, proesmans_finite-time_2020}.
+For DRAM operated on timescales shorter than the memory refresh time, we find that a quasistatic protocol is optimal, in line with prior studies that assume equilibrium thermodynamics \cite{sagawa_minimal_2009, zulkowski_optimal_2014, proesmans_finite-time_2020}.
 For SRAM, we find an optimal tradeoff between error and dissipated heat at intermediate operation times due to the accumulation of housekeeping heat.
-This physical contribution has heretofore been neglected in prior studies that work with simple potentials such as a double well, but background power consumption is well studied in electrical engineering \cite{taur_ning}.
+This contribution from housekeeping heat has been recently pointed out in Ref.~\cite{basile_learning_2024}, but it was neglected in prior studies that work with simple potentials, even though background power consumption is well studied in electrical engineering \cite{taur_ning}.
+As a consequence, we have laid a foundation for significant further study on the thermodynamics of modern computation.

 By understanding the behavior of our time-dependent control protocols, we obtain a roadmap for future design principles in nanoscale devices using similar architectures.
+The approach we have developed is distinct from previous calculations that optimize erasure using the master equation directly~\cite{basile_learning_2024}, which while providing easy access to gradients is limited in system size.
+By using the kinetic Monte Carlo method in conjunction with gradients approximated from mean field theory, we have a methodology that can scale to large systems but is still optimizable.
 Given this numerically robust and procedurally flexible nonequilibrium optimization scheme, we hope to extend this framework to more complex circuits with larger-scale implications.
+Future work will help to elucidate other energetically costly operations used in contemporary CMOS computers, and hopefully help to attenuate the increasing energy demands of information processing technology.